 The following can be considered:

-- Attention to the equipment minimizes failures and, in the event of a failure, decreases the turnaround time for repair.
+- Attention to the equipment minimizes failures.
+In the event of a failure, monitoring decreases the turnaround time for repair.

 Well Testing, Monitoring, Servicing & Controlling

 Some facilities are many years old and the well network associated with it is just as old.
 It is significantly less costly to revitalize a well than to abandon and drill a replacement.
 This is not an exact process as each well has unique and often unknown issues.
 Ketek has built custom tooling and applied innovative techniques to clean wells with a high rate of success.
 The most common problems include: